 Still don't know?

-If you're still trying to figure out the right color for you, I suggest making a trip to your local Apple Store and holding both in your hands to see which one feels right.
+If you're still trying to figure out the right color for you, I suggest making a trip to your local Apple Store (once they re-open) and holding both in your hands to see which one feels right.